 What Types of Scams Exist in Online Gambling?

-Now that you understand the broad situation in 2023, let’s briefly go over some common types of scams you might encounter when gambling online.
+Now that you understand the broad situation that’s been occuring, let’s briefly go over some common types of scams you might encounter when gambling online.

 - Theft Of Your Funds